A Distributed Generative AI Approach for Heterogeneous Multi-Domain Environments under Data Sharing constraints: Methodology

 \begin{enumerate} \item \textbf{Selection:} We begin by selecting parents based on their fitness, which in our case is the negative of the total latency---where parents are the individuals with the highest fitness (lowest latency).
 To do this, we use tournament selection: five individuals are randomly chosen from the current population, and the one with the highest fitness (i.e., the lowest latency) is selected as a parent.
 This process is repeated to select a second parent.

-\item \textbf{Crossover:} Next, the two selected parents are combined to create offspring.
+\item \textbf{Crossover:} Next, the two selected parents are combined to create offspring according to a selected crossover rate.
 Crossover happens to explore new combinations of cut points across clients.
 We alternate with equal probability between: \begin{itemize} \item \textbf{Uniform crossover:} Each parent shares half of its clients' cut points randomly. \item \textbf{Two-point crossover:} Each parent is split into three segments (Of clients' cut points) at two points, and segments are interchanged to produce diversity in the offspring. \end{itemize}

-\item \textbf{Mutation:} After crossover, we introduce small random changes by moving the cut points for some clients to other layers.
+\item \textbf{Mutation:} After crossover, we introduce small random changes by moving the cut points for some clients to other layers according to a selected mutation rate.
 This adds variation to the population and helps prevent the algorithm from getting stuck in a local minimum.

 \item \textbf{Elitism:} To make sure we don't lose our best solutions, we carry over the top two individuals (combination of clients' cut points) from the current generation directly into the next one without any changes.
 This guarantees that the best configurations discovered so far are always preserved. \end{enumerate}